 Mineral sunscreens (also referred to as physical sunscreens) contain small white particles of zinc oxide and/or titanium dioxide which naturally reflect light off your skin.
 They sit on top of your skin as a physical protection barrier reflecting light before your skin gets damaged.
 They offer broad-spectrum coverage to protect against burns from UVB light, and deeper skin damage from UVA light, including hyperpigmentation and wrinkles.

 The downside of zinc oxide and titanium dioxide, is the protective white pigment can leave a white cast when used on melanated skin tones.
-Tinted mineral products, such as AbsoluteJOI’s Tinted Moisturizer with SPF 40 Mineral Sunscreen, help eliminate this white cast plus using micronized versions of the minerals reduces light reflections.
+Tinted mineral products, such as AbsoluteJOI’s Tinted Moisturizer with SPF 40 Mineral Sunscreen, help eliminate this white cast while protecting aganst blue light, and using micronized versions of the minerals also reduces light reflections.

 Lastly, zinc oxide supports collagen in your skin and helps with wound healing, which offers benefits to reduce wrinkles, reduce sagging skin and give your face a plump appearance.